Netting Is it

 accurately as you can.

-be afraid of being wrong - The authorities would rather receive a hundred false alarms
+Do not be afraid of being wrong - the authorities would rather receive a hundred false alarms

 than see a Gill Net go without notice.